GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 - Create a deployment for your application and a service to direct traffic to it.
 Don't forget the liveness and readiness probes!
 - Create a namespace to help keep things organized

+> **Note**
+- Use `e2-standard-2` nodes in your node pool as they will be the most cost effective.
+Don't worry about performance for this gHack!
+- The general GKE best practices are (note: there are always exceptions!):
+   - Don't set CPU limits
+   - Set memory limit equal to memory request

 ### Success Criteria

 - A cluster with three nodes in a node pool
 - Default node pool deleted
 - Liveness and readiness probes implemented on the game server deployment
-- SSH into a game server container and check the files
+- SSH into a game server container and verify the contents match with those of the [crawl-ref](https://github.com/TheLanceLord/crawl/tree/master/crawl-ref/source) folder
 - Demonstrate you can play the game by connecting to your service's IP address

 ### Learning Resources